 Additionally, it may turn out that the other party was actually wholly or partially responsible for the accident.
 California’s “comparative negligence / shared fault” law allows people to recover damages even when they were partly to blame for an accident.

 And finally, when an accident is your fault, the other party is likely to make a claim against your insurance anyway.
 Promptly notifying your insurer gives you the opportunity to present your version of events first.

-California law requires drivers to notify the DMV within 10 days of an accident if:
+California law requires drivers to notify the DMV of an accident within 10 days if:

 - Anyone was killed or injured (no matter how minor the injury), or